RobDavenport/Game-Design/Projects/Pre Production/Dice Based Roguelike.md

 Face Ideas:
 - Activate all rolled attacks
 - Activate all faces of die
-Face Passive Ideas:
+- Shatter a dice from combat but activate all of their effects immediately Face Passive Ideas:
 - Rerolls automatically if not used
 - Can't be rerolled